davideasaf/davideasaf-gatsby/content/parts/author.md

 title: author
 ---

-**David Asaf** is currently a senior machine learning front end engineer at American Tire Distributors (ATD) on the advanced analytics team in Huntersville, NC.
-His passions are in web development, woodworking, and most importantly, Jesus Christ and theology.
+**David Asaf** is currently a senior machine learning front end engineer on the advanced analytics team at American Tire Distributors (ATD) in Huntersville, NC.
+He is passionate about web development, web soltuions architecting, woodworking, and theology.